Arch-SaurabhSuman/10WeeksOfAWS/week-01/README.md

 Week 1 of #10WeeksOfAWS done.

 This week I set up my AWS foundation:
-- Secured the account: root MFA and a billing alarm so no surprise bills
+- Secured the account with root MFA and billing alert
-- Created IAM users, groups, and least-privilege JSON policies
+- Created IAM users, groups, and least-privilege policies
-- Got my head around the Shared Responsibility Model and the Global Infrastructure
+- Understood IAM roles and why roles are better than hardcoded access keys

-The thing that finally clicked: [write one thing you actually understood this week].
+- Learned the Shared Responsibility Model and AWS Global Infrastructure

-Next up: IAM roles, STS, and Organizations.
+The thing that finally clicked: [write one thing you actually understood this week]

-#10WeeksOfAWS #CloudAdhar #TrainWithShubham
+#10WeeksOfAWS #AWS10WeekChallenge #CloudAdhar #TrainWithShubham
-@TrainWithShubham @cloudadhar
+@TrainWithShubham @Gangadhar Ure
 ```

-Attach a screenshot of your billing alarm or IAM setup, and tag us so we can reshare.
+Attach a screenshot of your billing alarm or IAM setup.
+Do not include sensitive information.

 ---

 <div align="center">

 [Home](../README.md) · [Week 2 →](../week-02/)